martin-brennan/martin-brennan.com/_posts/2013-10-02-ec2-instance-metadata.md

   - EC2
   - metadata
 ---

+{% include deprecated.html message="In 2025 this article is quite outdated.
+Today, AWS recommends IMDSv2 and many new instance types default to IMDSv2 only.
+Also, avoid using metadata as an app-level “am I on EC2?” security check -- treat instances as cattle, not pets.
+I would mostly consider this article a historical curiosity." cssclass="danger" %}

 As a user of [Amazon Web Services](http://aws.amazon.com), I am still constantly finding new tools, APIs and features to use within their mammoth system.
 Because of the huge amount of documentation available, it is difficult to find useful information until I need it for a specific reason.
 I was looking for a way to make sure that an .exe that I was building could only be run on an EC2 instance, and that’s when I came across [EC2 Instance Metadata](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AESDG-chapter-instancedata.html).

 <!--more-->